Cyber

 What are SARS tax-deductible business expenses?

-Before we get into specific types of business tax deductions in South Africa, let’s look at the basic definition of a tax-deductible business expense.
+Before we get into specific types of business tax-deductible expenses in South Africa, let’s look at the basic definition of a tax-deductible business expense.

 Tax-deductible business expenses reduce the amount you pay taxes on.
-For example, let’s say you made R600,000 during the tax year and made business purchases worth a total of R50,000.
-In this case, your business taxable income would be R550,000 instead of R600,000, reducing the amount of tax you owe for that year.
+For example, if you made R600,000 during the tax year and made business purchases totalling R50,000, your business taxable income would be R550,000 instead of R600,000.

 Tax-deductible business expenses in South Africa